This post is based on Josefin Graebe's session from On Deck Chief of Staff

 The Early-Stage Meeting Matrix

 This first matrix illustrates a cadence that would be appropriate for an early-stage startup of around 10 to 20 people.
+If you're part of On Deck First 50, this is likely the meeting frequency you'll see in your startup.

 The meeting cadence in the example above is fairly light compared with what you might find at a later-stage company.
 There’s no dedicated meeting for middle management and people managers.